Virtual Safety Town

 - Personal Safety/Safe Touch

-Watch the video we show at Safety Town (36 minutes).
+Watch the video, Safe Side Stranger Safety (by following the link just above), that we show at Safety Town (36 minutes).
 We recommend watching it in shorter segments and there are some natural breaks in the video.
 Also look for the book we use at our “in-person” camp, The Right Touch, by Sandra Kleven, which may be available at your local library for check out.

 - Playground Safety